Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

 Contact Us

-Thanks to the CHOOSE Act, Alabama families will soon be able to choose the environment that is right for each of their children regardless of their zip code.
+Thanks to the CHOOSE Act, Alabama families can choose the environment that is right for each of their children regardless of their zip code.

 What is the Choose Act?

-The Choose Act makes refundable income tax credits called education savings accounts (ESAs) available to support every K-12 student in AL. This program will be established and implemented by the Alabama Department of Revenue, who will create the framework and funding process for the ESAs.
+The Choose Act makes refundable income tax credits called education savings accounts (ESAs) available to support every K-12 student in AL. This program was established in 2024 and implemented by the Alabama Department of Revenue.
 Eligible families may use ESA funds to cover tuition, fees, and other qualified expenses at approved education service providers.

 Who is eligible for the CHOOSE Act?